“An airplane is off course most of the time, yet it arrives at its destination thanks to constant corrections along the way.”

 There are several ways to measure an alliance.
 I will highlight three of them:

 The balanced scorecard finds its origin in the work of Robert Kaplan and David Norton, originally intended as an internal tool for strategic planning and operational performance.
-The balanced scorecard can also be used as an alliance dashboard.
+The balanced scorecard can also be used as an alliance performance dashboard.

 The dashboard looks at four areas of performance: